-Soon, systems aren’t talking to each other and data is trapped in silos.
-Everyone’s looking out for their own agenda.
+This is how a dysfunctional technology culture takes root.
+The consequences of this approach soon become clear.
+Systems aren’t integrated.
+Data is trapped in silos.
+Staff follow their own technology agenda.
 No one is looking at technology from a holistic and strategic perspective.

-This troublesome scenario isn’t surprising.
-After all, the IT staff is doing the job assigned to them: tending to the operational needs of the association—its network, servers, and hardware.
-They have neither the time nor the skill-set and knowledge (through no particular fault of their own) to focus on the strategic needs of the organization.
+Your IT staff isn’t doing anything wrong.
+After all, they’re only doing the job assigned to them: tending to the operational needs of the organization—the network, servers, and hardware.
+They have neither the time nor the skills and knowledge (through no particular fault of their own) to focus on the strategic needs of your organization.

-As a result, the association isn’t equipped to deal with the constant disruption and change in the marketplace.
-Even worse, data and technology aren’t used as effectively as they could be to deliver value to the members and community.
+As a result, your organization isn’t equipped to deal with constant change and disruption in the marketplace.
+Even worse, staff isn’t using your data and technology as effectively as they could to deliver value to your members and community.

-The IT model has changed in the for-profit world—but many associations are still living in the past with on-premise servers and IT ‘leadership’ whose focus is on keeping the network running.
-Meanwhile, their colleagues in other departments are increasingly using cloud-based technology.
-Those colleagues need a new type of IT support: in-house technology consultants, not sys admins.
+In the for-profit world, the IT model has changed, but many associations and nonprofits are still living in the past with on-premise servers and IT leaders whose primary focus is—to their detriment—on keeping the network running.
+Meanwhile, other departments are increasingly acquiring and using cloud-based technology.
+These colleagues need a new type of IT support: in-house technology consultants, not sys admins.

 The old version of IT leadership no longer serves your organization.
-You need 21st century IT leadership—technology professionals with a CIO mindset.
-In fact, it’s more important to have a CIO mindset than to have a fulltime CIO on staff.
+You need 21st century IT leadership—technology professionals with an association CIO mindset.
+In fact, it’s more important to have a CIO mindset than to have a full-time CIO on staff.

-In modern organizations, IT staff need to have a CIO mindset.
+Association and nonprofit IT staff must have a CIO mindset.

-Technology professionals with a CIO mindset are focused on strategic, not operational, concerns.
-For example, their mission is to understand and share:
+Technology professionals with a CIO mindset focus on strategic, not operational, concerns.
+Their goal is to understand:

-- How technology, processes, and people can work together to serve the business needs of their in-house consumers (staff) and the business objectives of the organization.
+- How people, processes, and technology can work together to serve the business needs of the staff and the strategic objectives of the organization.

 - How data can be used to inform business decisions.

-IT professionals with a CIO mindset are focused on building an ecosystem of technology to support a member experience that meets or exceeds expectations.
-They’re not managing hardware—they’re managing relationships with business departments and technology vendors.
-They’re first and foremost strategic thinkers, business analysts, and project managers—not the traits of your old-school IT director.
+IT staff with a CIO mindset focus on building a technology ecosystem to support a member experience that exceeds expectations.
+They don’t manage hardware—they manage relationships with business departments and technology partners.
+They’re strategic thinkers, business analysts, and project managers—traits not usually associated with old-school IT directors.

-The time has come to throw out your traditional assumptions about the roles and responsibilities of your IT department.
-Modern organizations host their infrastructure in the cloud.
-Holding onto your legacy infrastructure impedes your association’s ability to develop strategically-oriented IT staff.
+It’s time to throw out your traditional assumptions about the roles and responsibilities of your IT department.
+Modern associations and nonprofits host their infrastructure in the cloud because holding on to a legacy infrastructure impedes their ability to develop a strategically-oriented IT staff.

-Software development is another task that’s best outsourced.
-Most associations can’t compete in the talent marketplace for developers.
-You’ll get more for your money by outsourcing software development to a higher-priced contractor than by having a fulltime employee do it.
+Software development is another task to outsource.
+Most associations and nonprofits can’t compete in the talent marketplace for developers.
+You’ll get a better return on your budget by outsourcing software development to a specialized contractor than by hiring a full-time employee.

-Many associations have responded to the need for a more strategic approach to technology by giving their IT directors an elevated title and a seat at the senior leadership table.
-But too often they continue to focus on their old duties.
-Instead of being a strategic in-house technology consultant, they’re stuck in the weeds of patch management and printer repair.
-They’re not working with the C-suite on finding solutions to business problems and pathways to strategic objectives.
+In attempting to take a more strategic approach to technology, many associations have given their IT directors an elevated title and a seat at the senior leadership table.
+Nevertheless, they continue to focus on their old duties.
+Instead of being a strategic in-house technology consultant, they’re stuck in the weeds of printer repair and patch management.
+They’re not evolving into IT leaders who work with the C-suite to find solutions to business problems and pathways to strategic objectives.

-Find out if your technology leader has the CIO mindset by asking what they worked on today.
+Find out if your IT leader is truly working with an association CIO mindset.
 Were they solving network problems or business problems?
 Were they helping the association run in place or move forward?

-Network management and software development are not the core competencies you need in a technology leader.
-You need a strategic business consultant with a technology focus—a solutions architect with communication, project and change management, and leadership skills.
+Network management, equipment maintenance, and software development are not the core competencies you need in a technology leader.
+You need a strategic business consultant with a technology focus—a solutions architect with communication, project management, change management, and leadership skills.

-Unfortunately, the association community has a CIO talent gap.
+Let’s face it: the association community has a CIO talent gap.
 Many organizations don’t have the resources to compete for CIO talent.
-However, it’s more important to have the CIO mindset than to have a fulltime CIO on staff.
+Keep in mind, though, that it’s more important to have the association CIO mindset than to have a full-time CIO on staff.

-It’s time to assess your technology needs and talent.
-What operational tasks can you outsource?
-What other specialized technology tasks can you outsource?
-Use your resources to hire technology professionals with the chops to support the strategic needs of your organization.
-If you aren’t able to hire a fulltime CIO, you can contract with a technology management consultancy, like DelCor, for a fractional CIO.
+Start by assessing your technology needs and talent.
+What operational or specialized technology tasks can you outsource?
+Use your resources to hire technology professionals with the skills to support the strategic needs of your organization.
+If you aren’t able to hire a full-time CIO, you can contract with a technology management consultancy, like DelCor, for CIO as a service.

-An outsourced (or fractional) CIO provides strategic direction while controlling IT management costs and increasing operational efficiency.
+An outsourced association CIO provides strategic direction while controlling IT management costs and increasing operational efficiency.
 Plus, you avoid the salaries, benefits, bonuses, and other perks often required to attract and retain an in-house CIO.

-Concentrate your resources on putting the appropriate technology talent in place.
 Whether you look to someone in-house or seek an outsourced solution, you need a technology leader with a CIO mindset to help your organization become future-ready.
-Don’t wait until the future is already here.